The Virginia Inclusion Summit will take place on November 16, 2020.

-The Virginia Inclusion Summit will bring together higher education students and administrators, workplace professionals, and government employees for a day of learning, sharing, and connecting.
-The program will include dynamic keynote speakers and interactive breakout sessions, along with opportunities to network across sectors.
-Attendees will be able to participate in tracks in their peer group and have opportunities to work across cohorts to come up with innovative solutions to challenges they face.
-The Virginia Inclusion Summit will focus on current events and identify best practices to help institutions across Virginia become more equitable and inclusive.
+The Virginia Inclusion Summit will bring together workplace professionals, government employees, and higher education students and administrators for a day of learning, sharing, and connecting.
+The program will include a dynamic keynote speaker and interactive breakout sessions.
+Attendees will have the opportunity to explore current events and learn about best practices to help institutions across Virginia become more equitable and inclusive.

 - Welcome & Greetings